Codecademy/docs/content/general/concepts/tech-stacks/tech-stacks.md

 - Linux: An open-source operating system based on the Linux kernel
 - Apache: A free and open-source cross-platform web server.
-- MySQL: A relational database management system for storing and manipulating dataon the backend.
+- MySQL: A relational database management system for storing and manipulating data on the backend.
 - PHP: A server-side scripting programming language used for creating dynamic web applications.

 ### MERN And Alternative Stacks